SkyflowFoundry/databricks_udfs/tokenize_from_csv/README.md

 Before you start, you need the following:

-* A Databricks volumne you can write to.
+* A Databricks volume you can write to.
 * Permissions to create a Databricks secret scope.
 * A CSV file, with a data you want to tokenize, stored in your Databricks workspace.
 * A Skyflow vault with a schema that is compatible with the CSV file.
 See [Create a vault](https://docs.skyflow.com/create-a-vault/).
 A Quickstart vault works for this example.